Our specialties include:

 - DBT individual therapy: It helps enhance client motivation by helping them to apply the skills to specific challenges and events in their lives.
 It occurs once a week and runs concurrently with skills groups.

-- DBT phone coaching: It’s focused on providing clients with in-the-moment coaching on how to use skills to effectively cope with difficult situations that arise in their everyday lives.
+- DBT phone coaching: Is a 5-10 minute phone conversation that focuses on providing clients with in-the-moment coaching on how to use skills to effectively cope with difficult situations that arise in their everyday lives.
 Clients can call their individual therapist between sessions to receive coaching at times when needed most.
+Therapists at Restoration are committed to responding to their clients' coaching needs between the hours of 7:00 a.m. and 10:00 p.m.
+Clients are encouraged to remember that their therapist might be in session or have other activities during the day and will respond as soon as they are available.

 - DBT therapist consultation team: It’s therapy for the therapists to support DBT providers in their work with people who often have severe, complex, and difficult-to-treat disorders.